 I set up camp in the Pine Springs Campground and discovered I had excellent cellular service, so I talked to my girlfriend Abby for over an hour.

 With two deer right next to my tent watching, I made a two-hour star trace photo.

 • El Capitan Trail and Smith Spring Trail

 I hiked the El Capitan Trail, where I met a guy named John from San Antonio, who told me he was training for the Appalachian Trail.
 I hiked with him for a couple of hours.

-I hiked the Smith Spring Trail in the afternoon.
-Fair images on both.
+I hiked the Smith Spring Trail in the afternoon, and made fair images on both.

 I was warned of forecast for 60mph winds for the night, so I broke camp and headed to Carlsbad.